Small Business Growth & Entrepreneurship: Lessons from the Unscripted Podcast

 Bruce Ashford — Founder & CEO, Ashford Group

 Bruce’s StoryBrand-inspired framework for message clarity is one of the most immediately applicable marketing frameworks in the entire library.
-His diagnosis of why most businesses make themselves the hero of their own marketing — and why that’s the single most common reason marketing underperforms — is something every founder and marketer needs to hear and internalize.
+His diagnosis of why most businesses make themselves the hero of their own marketing — and why that’s the single most common reason marketing underperforms — is something every founder needs to internalize.

 “First impressions are visual.
 Commitments to buy are message based.” — Bruce Ashford